Multilingual Routing in Mixture-of-Experts: Conclusion and Future Work

 \section{Conclusion and Future Work}

 All our analyses of sparse activation patterns converge on a key finding: the most important multilingual specialization of MoE experts occurs in early and late model layers, with experts in the middle layers serving as language-universal mechanisms for multilingual generalization.
-Our manual interventions that steer routers to replicate English activation patterns yield consistent multilingual improvements, suggesting a causal relationship between cross-lingual routing alignment and cross-lingual transfer.
-These findings collectively motivate future work on methods that enhance cross-lingual routing alignment and the sharing of specialized experts.
+The strongest evidence for multilingual specialization exists in the last layers, where we find lower entropy and high token-to-token consistency in non-English languages.
+When identifying experts specialized for two other domains, math and medicine, we surprisingly find full separation between the sets of experts for those and for multilinguality.
+Our manual interventions that steer routers to replicate English activation patterns yield consistent multilingual improvements.
+The specific conditions under which these interventions lead to positive improvement validate our initial analysis and highlight the existence of the model's learned mechanism to attempt to leverage similar experts in the middle layers, even if not always successful.
+These results suggest a causal relationship between cross-lingual routing alignment and cross-lingual transfer.
+These findings collectively motivate future work on methods that enhance cross-lingual routing alignment and the sharing of specialized experts, such as during training.
 Additionally, the distinct and modular separability of parameters between language-shared and language-specific functions suggests opportunities for architectural or training approaches that exploit this natural division.